 Note that the above argument also holds for the communication of quantum information.
-By teleportation~\cite{bennett1993teleporting} and superdense coding~\cite{bennett1992communication}, both the entanglement-assisted quantum capacity $Q^{\bf Ent}$ and the entanglement-assisted quantum simulation cost $S_Q^{\bf Ent}$ are half of their classical counter part: $Q^{\bf Ent} = \frac{1}{2}C^{\bf Ent} = \frac{1}{2}S^{\bf Ent} = S_Q^{\bf Ent}$.
-Applying the same logic, this implies that neither definite nor indefinite causal order can enhance quantum communication in the asymptotic regime.
+By teleportation~\cite{bennett1993teleporting} and superdense coding~\cite{bennett1992communication}, both the entanglement-assisted quantum capacity $Q^{\bf Ent}$ and the entanglement-assisted quantum simulation cost $S_Q^{\bf Ent}$ are half of their classical counterparts: $Q^{\bf Ent} = \frac{1}{2}C^{\bf Ent} = \frac{1}{2}S^{\bf Ent} = S_Q^{\bf Ent}$.
+Then, the same argument presented in the previous paragraph implies that neither definite nor indefinite causal order can enhance the quantum capacity in the asymptotic regime.